 The AB 60 driver’s license was named for Assembly Bill 60, which authorized the licenses.
 This bill removed the part of the process of getting a driver’s license that required proof of legal residence in the state.
-That way, undocumented immigrants are able to obtain a license.
+That way, undocumented immigrants can obtain a license.

-The AB 60 license, then, is essentially a normal driver’s license.
-It affords the same rights that any other driver’s license does, with one exception: AB 60 licenses are not Real ID certified, which means you cannot use them in the same way that you can a real ID.
-That means you can’t use them to board an airplane or vote–you’d need a passport.
+The AB 60 license, then, is essentially a standard driver’s license.
+It affords the same rights but with one exception: AB 60 licenses are not Real ID-certified.
+This means you cannot use them to board an airplane or vote—you would need a passport.

-Other than that, the only difference between a normal driver’s license and an AB 60 license is the process that you go through to get the driver’s license.
-With an AB 60 license, you can drive a non-commercial vehicle as long as you have passed a driving test and have not had your license revoked.
+Other than that, the only difference between a standard driver’s license and an AB 60 license is the process that you go through to get the driver’s license.
+With an AB 60 license, you can drive a non-commercial vehicle as long as you pass a driving test and have not had your license revoked.

 For a free legal consultation, call (310) 896-2723

-Who Is Eligible for an AB 60 Driver’s License?
+Who Is Eligible to Apply for an AB 60 Driver’s License?

-To be eligible for an AB 60 driver’s license, you have to meet three criteria on top of the basic legal requirements for having a driver’s license.
-You must:
+To be eligible for an AB 60 driver’s license, you must meet three criteria on top of the basic legal requirements for having a driver’s license:

-- Be willing to sign an affidavit that says that you are not eligible for social security number, but are authorized to reside in the United States
+- Be willing to sign an affidavit that says that you are not eligible for a Social Security number but are authorized to reside in the United States.

-Thankfully, the California Department of Motorized Vehicles (DMV) provides an AB 60 checklist for applicants who want to know what documents they need to provide.
+The California Department of Motor Vehicles (DMV) provides an AB 60 checklist for applicants who want to know what documents they need to provide.

-However, there are some things that disqualify you from receiving a driver’s license, namely a criminal record, past deportation, or other legal hangups.
-If you’re dealing with criminal charges, a criminal lawyer in California may be able to help.
+However, some things disqualify you from receiving a driver’s license, namely a criminal record, past deportation, or other legal hangups.
+If you’re dealing with criminal charges, a Los Angeles criminal defense lawyer from Simmrin Law Group may be able to help.

 How to Apply for an AB 60 Driver’s License in California

-Given that you meet those requirements, you will have to undergo the application process for your AB 60 license–not necessarily an easy task.
-To receive a driver’s license, illegal immigrants have to complete the same basic steps that any other applicant would, plus some extra steps to prove their status.
+If you meet those requirements, you must undergo the application process for your AB 60 license.
+To receive a driver’s license, undocumented immigrants must complete the same basic steps other applicants would, plus some extra steps to prove their status.

-The process for undocumented people to get a driver’s license includes:
+The process for undocumented people to get a driver’s license includes the following:

 Completing the Application for a Driver’s License or Identification Card

-The first step in the application process is to actually send in your application.
-The Driver’s License or Identification (DL/ID) card application, which you can complete online or at the DMV, is necessary to go through with the subsequent steps of the process.
-You’ll also have to pay an application fee.
+The first step in the application process is to send in your application.
+The driver’s license or identification (DL/ID) card application, which you can complete online or at the DMV, requires you to go through the subsequent steps of the process.
+You also must pay an application fee.

 Providing Your Documents

-At your DMV appointment, you’ll need to provide all of the documents you need to prove your identity and your residence in California.
+At your DMV appointment, you must provide all documents to prove your identity and your residence in California.
 The DMV will also scan your thumbprint and take your picture for their records.

 Taking the Tests

 Here comes one of the most important parts of receiving a driver’s license: taking the tests.
-Just like any other license applicant, undocumented people will need to prove that they are able to drive responsibly.
+Like other license applicants, undocumented immigrants must show they can drive responsibly.

-To receive a driver’s license in California, applicants will need to pass a written knowledge test, a vision test, a driving test, and possibly a road signs test.
-Thankfully, there are plenty of resources to help potential drivers prepare for their tests.
+To receive a driver’s license in California, applicants must pass a written knowledge test, a vision test, a driving test, and possibly a road signs test.
+Fortunately, potential drivers can access plenty of resources to prepare for their tests.

 Does Having a Driver’s License Give You Legal Status in California?

-No, having a driver’s license does not give licensees legal status in the state of California.
-The AB 60 license is simply meant to give undocumented immigrants the ability to drive and easily prove their identity in a non-legal context.
+No, having a driver’s license does not give license holders legal status in California.
+The AB 60 license is meant to give undocumented immigrants the ability to drive and easily prove their identity in a non-legal context.

-The state of California does not grant any legal status to immigrants, so a California driver’s license is not enough to participate in elections.
-Legal status is only granted by the federal government, and so undocumented immigrants who want legal status will have to go through the proper channels.
+California does not grant any legal status to immigrants.
+So, a California driver’s license is not enough to vote in U.S. elections or prove resident status to an employer.
+The U.S. federal government is the only entity that can grant legal status, so undocumented immigrants who want legal status will have to go through the proper channels.

 Complete a Free Case Evaluation form now

-You Can Talk to an Attorney for Free Today
+You Can Talk to a Criminal Defense Lawyer for Free Today

-Our criminal defense attorneys treat clients like family.
-We handle each case with compassion and skill, and we know how to navigate California’s legal system.
-Don’t hesitate to get a free consultation by calling us or contacting us online.
+Our criminal defense attorneys treat clients like family, and we protect illegal immigrants’ rights when they are accused of a crime.
+We handle each case with compassion and skill, and we know how to navigate California’s complex legal system.
+Call us or contact us online for a free consultation.

 Call or text (310) 896-2723 or complete a Free Case Evaluation form